 - Choice of production: Consumers have a wide choice as to what to produce.

 - Employment opportunity: Employment opportunities are readily available in a socialist economic system.

 - Prevention of private monopoly: Private monopoly that exists in a capitalist economy is prevented because means of production are controlled by the government.

 - Economic security: Jobs and employment for the citizens are guaranteed and secured.

-- Absence of economy rivalry: Economic rivalries among private individuals are absent in a socialist economy system.
+- Absence of economy rivalry: Economic rivalries among private individuals are absent in a socialist economic system.

-- Provision of more goods: Goods and commodities are produced in large quantities for general citizenry.
+- Provision of more goods: Goods and commodities are produced in large quantities for the general citizenry.

 - Equitable distribution of income: Since everybody in a socialist economy is gainfully employed, income is evenly distributed among the citizens.